Group testing and local search: is there a computational-statistical gap?: Contributions

 \begin{remark} Note that $\beta$, sometimes called the inverse temperature, is a parameter to be chosen by the user.
 In our experiments we choose $\beta = 5$, but we have noticed that the proposed algorithm is actually quite robust with respect to the choice of $\beta$.
 Note also that we always run our algorithms for at most $ N = 20 |\mathrm{PD} | \ln |\mathrm{PD} | = O( p \ln p) $ steps, i.e, for a nearly linear number of steps. \end{remark}

-The main outcome of the experiments we conducted with Glauber Dynamics is that we had an almost perfect (nearly probability one) success rate with respect to solving the $k$-SS problem to exact optimality given at least $(1+\epsilon)\log_2 {p \choose k } $ tests as input (see Section~\ref{simulations}) for any $\epsilon \geq 0$ we tried.
-This certainly supports the OGP prediction which, in fact, only suggest that one can solve the problem to near-optimality, since it shows that it is solvable to exact optimality.
+The main outcome of the experiments we conducted with Glauber Dynamics is that we had an almost perfect (nearly probability one) success rate with respect to solving the $k$-SS problem to exact optimality given at least $(1+\epsilon)\log_2 {p \choose k } $ tests as input (see Figure~\ref{Optimization}) for any $\epsilon \geq 0$ we tried.
+(We emphasize that solving the $k$-SS problem might not imply success with respect to estimating the defective set.
+Indeed, the solution to $k$-SS implies successful recovery only asymptotically.)
+The reader is referred to Appendix~\ref{simulations} for more details.

+This outcome certainly supports the OGP prediction which, in fact, only suggest that one can solve the problem to near-optimality, since it shows that it is solvable to exact optimality.
 We also check the performance of the algorithm in terms of exact/approximate recovery.
 While, as we discussed from a theory standpoint, approximate recovery should be guaranteed for any optimal solution (any satisfying set), in our experiment we do observe a significant but not perfect success in terms of approximate recovery.
 We believe this is related to the naturally bounded values of $k,p$ we consider (in the order of thousands), since we also observe that the success in the recovery task get increasingly better as we increase $k,p$.

 Motivated by our success in solving to optimality the $k$-SS problem, and as an attempt to check our success without the knowledge of the value of $k$, we investigate next the performance of a local search approach for solving the SSS problem which we describe below.